gjr80/weewx-saratoga/readme.md

         $ sudo systemctl start weewx

 1. This will result in the WeeWX-Saratoga data files being generated as outlined above.
+The generated files should be located in the *HTML_ROOT* directory.

-The *WeeWX-Saratoga* extension installation can be further customized (eg units of measure, file locations etc) by referring to the WeeWX-Saratoga wiki.
+1. The *WeeWX-Saratoga extension* installation can be further customized (eg remote file transfer, units of measure etc) by referring to the [WeeWX-Saratoga wiki](https://github.com/gjr80/weewx-saratoga/wiki).

 ## Support ##

 General support issues may be raised in the Google Groups [weewx-user forum](https://groups.google.com/group/weewx-user "Google Groups weewx-user forum").
-Specific bugs in the *WeeWX-Saratoga* extension code should be the subject of a new issue raised via the [Issues Page](https://github.com/gjr80/weewx-weewx-wd/issues "WeeWX-Saratoga extension Issues").
+Specific bugs in the *WeeWX-Saratoga extension* code should be the subject of a new issue raised via the [Issues Page](https://github.com/gjr80/weewx-weewx-wd/issues "WeeWX-Saratoga extension Issues").

 ## Licensing ##

-The *WeeWX-Saratoga* extension is licensed under the [GNU Public License v3](https://github.com/gjr80/weewx-saratoga/blob/master/LICENSE "*WeeWX-Saratoga* extension License").
+The *WeeWX-Saratoga extension* is licensed under the [GNU Public License v3](https://github.com/gjr80/weewx-saratoga/blob/master/LICENSE "*WeeWX-Saratoga extension* License").